UW-APL-EIS/vmvols-java/README.md

 and its [Java sources] (./fuse/src/main/java/edu/uw/apl/vmvols/fuse/) for the gory details.

-To use vmmount, just locate one of your local VMs:
+To use vmmount, just locate one (or more) of your local VMs:

 ```
 $ cd /path/to/vmvols-java/fuse